How Much Do Medical Billers and Coders Make?

 1. Consider Pursuing Certifications

 Certification signifies a higher level of knowledge and skill.
 According to AAPC, noncertified billers and coders perform the same work as their certified coworkers but earn 27% less.
 Initial certification requires candidates to pass the certified professional biller or certified professional coder exams.

 Earning a degree can also increase medical billing and coding salaries.
 AAPC reports that wages for health information professionals with master's degrees (or higher) are over 29% higher than those for certified coders with no college.

 3. Gain Experience in Administrative Roles

-A 2020 AAPC survey points to the advantages of career longevity and experience in advanced roles, such as management and supervision.
-The organization offers a Certified Physician Practice Manager credential, which can lead to higher-paying administrative positions.
-The BLS reports that medical and health services managers can make median annual salaries of $104,280.
+Medical coders in advanced roles, such as management and supervision, often benefit from career longevity and higher salaries.
+AACP offers a certified physician practice manager credential, which can lead to higher-paying administrative positions.
+The BLS reports that medical and health services managers make a median annual salary of $101,340.

 4. Switch Workplace Setting

-AAPC reports that large health systems pay their medical billing and coding specialists nearly 20% higher salaries than small group or solo physician practices.
+AAPC reports that large health systems pay their medical billing and coding specialists nearly 19% more than small group or solo physician practices.
 However, most health systems have 3-10 hospitals and other facilities.
-Medical billing and coding job seekers can explore AAPC's employment listings for salaries, including for major health systems.
+Medical billing and coding job-seekers can explore AAPC's employment listings for salaries, including for major health systems.